Abdob/sensor-fusion-and-tracking/README.md

 ##  Tracking Final Write up
 -Write a short recap of the four tracking steps and what you implemented there (EKF, track management, data association, camera-lidar sensor fusion).
 Which results did you achieve?
 Which part of the project was most difficult for you to complete, and why?

+The first tracking step is EKF.
+This was single object tracking but was the foundation of the multi-object tracking.
+Here we learned how to construct the system matrix and the covariance matrix.
+Then we performed updates on the system state according to the lidar measurements.
+We acheived our RMSE goals indicating the tracking is functional.
 <img src="img/track_part1.png"/>

 <img src="img/track_part2.png"/>
 <img src="img/track_part3.png"/>
 <img src="img/track_part4.png"/>